sanyaade-fintechnology/InApp-SDK-iOS/README.md

 2. Open the *Build Settings* of your target and add `-ObjC` flag to Other Linker Flags.

-3. Import PaylevenSDK into your files:
+3. Import PaylevenSDK into your files:1

         #import <PaylevenInAppSDK/PLVInAppSDK.h>